-We have found group therapy to be very helpful and rewarding for our residents.
+Evidence shows the powerful therapeutic value of group work.
 Although some children or teens initially may be shy in groups, participating helps them address issues of concern.
 Group discussions also give them different perspectives and ideas for solving problems.
 And, perhaps most importantly, group therapy shows them that they are not alone as they hear from others who are facing similar challenges.

-As children and teens progress through group therapy during their residential treatment, they can develop informal support relationships and accountability partners among their peers.
+As children and teens work in group activities during their treatment, they can develop informal support relationships and accountability partners among their peers.
 They also learn how to listen and how to communicate with their peers and adult leaders, developing and honing skills that will help them succeed after discharge.